History of rail transport in Indonesia: 90s era until now

 On 1 August 1990, PJKA was rebranded again to Perusahaan Umum Kereta Api (Perumka, Indonesian Railways Public Corporation LLC).
 During this period, with Permuka now a Public Corporation, losses such as those experienced by PJKA several years ago, especially during the dieselization of the remaining steam powered lines, could be reduced.
 All employees still have the status of civil servants who are regulated separately and are allowed to seek profit.

 KA Bisnis Sawunggalih crosses the Sakalibel Bridge with white-yellow paint.

 The Perumka era is often called the "red and blue era" because all the paint on commercially operated locomotives was changed to red and blue with a white Perumka logo on the front and back, and under the driver's cabin glass right above the license plate.
-In addition, the livery paint of all passenger train carraiges was also changed, namely for executives it was painted light blue-dark blue, business cars dark green-dark blue, economy cars dark red-dark blue, and the generator and baggage cars plain dark blue.
+In addition, the livery paint of all passenger train carriages was also changed, namely for executives it was painted light blue-dark blue, business cars dark green-dark blue, economy cars dark red-dark blue, and the generator and baggage cars plain dark blue.
 All the passenger train cars of the period including those Indonesian made, regardless of liveries, had white lines with a red Perumka logo on them.
 It was also the beginning of an era of Perumka operated commuter expresses in Jakarta across both the electric-powered and diesel powered network alike, ensuring fast services for its clientelle of passengers, only to end in 2011.